Privacy Protection Policy

 An individual may contact RAI if they believe information in their file is incomplete, inaccurate or misleading.
 All such requests and all subsequent correspondence must be in writing.
 Upon such request, RAI will investigate the nature and scope of the dispute and will make appropriate changes to any incomplete, inaccurate or misleading information or will provide an explanation of our refusal to do so.
 If we do not make a requested change, the individual is entitled, under certain circumstances, to submit a written statement for insertion in their file and we will disclose that statement to future requestors as required by law.

 RAI respects individual privacy and values the confidence of its customers, employees, consumers, business partners and others.
 Not only does RAI strive to collect, use and disclose personal information in a manner consistent with the laws of the countries in which it does business, it also has a tradition of upholding the highest ethical standards in its business practices.

-The EU-US Privacy Shield (the "Policy") applies to all personal identifiable information (PII) received by RAI in the United States from the European Economic Area, in any format including electronic, paper or verbal.
+The EU-US Privacy Shield (the "Policy") applies to all personal identifiable information (PII) received by RAI in the United States from the European Economic Area and the United Kingdom, in any format including electronic, paper or verbal.

 For purposes of this Policy, the following definitions shall apply: